ElNeoX-dev/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 ====================================================

-The Hadoop FileSystem shell works with Object Stores such as Amazon S3, Azure WASB and OpenStack Swift.
+The Hadoop FileSystem shell works with Object Stores such as Amazon S3, Azure ABFS and Google GCS.